December 4

 Would you like support in working out what career direction is right for you outside of teaching?

 I've helped former teachers who feel stuck in their career to find work they love.
+I've also had over 20 years experience as a careers Consultant and Coach, and have supported thousands of people to find a career that gives them happiness and satisfaction.
 Find out more about how I can help you.

 Options for a career change from teaching